winniethemu/woozi/README.md

 ```
 pnpm install
-npm run dev
+pnpm run dev
 ```

 `pnpm install` installs external dependencies based on `package.json` and outputs a `pnpm-lock.yaml` file.

-`npm run dev` starts up the dev server.
+`pnpm run dev` starts up the dev server.
 The actual commands run are specified in `package.json`.

 ## Install New Package

-We prefer **pnpm** over npm to preserve disk space.
+We prefer **pnpm** over npm so as to preserve disk space.
 To add a new package, run

 ```
 pnpm add -E ${PACKAGE_NAME}